Skip to content

 Put three or four different paints inside the stencil frame and let the party begin.

 After that, use a palette knife and slowly work the paint around.
-Try to enjoy watching how the colors interact, how the paint flows under the palette knife, and be careful to work slowly so you don’t move the stencil or accidentally put a lot of paint so it bleeds.
+Try to enjoy watching how the colors interact, and how the paint flows under the palette knife, and be careful to work slowly so you don’t move the stencil or accidentally put a lot of paint so it bleeds.

 I looove this process because it’s meditative and relaxing, and on top of it all: you never know how it’ll turn out.
 That’s what makes it so fun.